Sarahyu-baby/destinyMirror/readme.md

 The app captures a real-time webcam image, extracts facial landmarks, computes geometric ratios, predicts fortune indicators (Love, Wealth, Health, Social, etc.), and displays results through an interactive UI.

-The newest version introduces a VIP subscription system, VIP-exclusive metrics, and a pay-to-save ($5) mechanism for exporting prediction results.

 ---
 ## Libraries Used